-prepaid if mailed in the United States.
+in the enclosed return envelope which is postage prepaid if mailed in the United States.
 THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EACH NOMINEE FOR DIRECTOR LISTED BELOW.
-To elect three Class I directors to hold office until the 2011 Annual Meeting of Stockholders.
+To elect three Class I directors to hold office until the 2010 Annual Meeting of Stockholders.
 Proposal 1: WITHHOLD AUTHORITY FOR all nominees Listed FOR all except to vote for all nominees listed Nominee: Anthony W. Parker Nominee: Michela A. English Nominee: George Stelljes III To withhold authority to vote in favor of any nominee, mark "FOR all except" and write the name of the nominee below: Exceptions THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSAL 2A, 2B, 2C, 2D, 2E, 2F, 2G, AND 2H.
-Proposal 2A: To approve an amendment to our fundamental policies to repeal the policy which FOR AGAINST ABSTAIN relates to our ability to invest in securities of a particular issuer.
-To approve an amendment to our fundamental policies to repeal the policy which Proposal 2B: FOR AGAINST ABSTAIN relates to our underwriting activities.
-AGAINST Proposal 2C: To approve an amendment to our fundamental policies to repeal the policy which FOR ABSTAIN relates to our ability to purchase or sell real estate or interests in real estate or real estate investment trusts.
-Proposal 2D: To approve an amendment to our fundamental policies to repeal the policy which FOR AGAINST ABSTAIN relates to our ability to sell securities short. п п FOR AGAINST ABSTAIN Proposal 2E: To approve an amendment to our fundamental policies to repeal the policy which in the enclosed return envelope which is postage relates to our ability to purchase securities on margin.
+Proposal 2A: To approve an amendment to our fundamental policies to repeal policy which FOR AGAINST ABSTAIN relates to our ability to invest in securities of a particular issuer.
+To approve an amendment to our fundamental policies to repeal policy which Proposal 2B: FOR AGAINST ABSTAIN relates to our underwriting activities.
+AGAINST Proposal 2C: To approve an amendment to our fundamental policies to repeal policy which FOR ABSTAIN relates to our ability to purchase or sell real estate or interests in real estate or real estate investment trusts.
+Proposal 2D: To approve an amendment to our fundamental policies to repeal policy which FOR AGAINST ABSTAIN relates to our ability to sell securities short.